hp75-njit/event_manager/readme.md

 - [Issue 3](https://github.com/hp75-njit/event_manager/issues/5) - For the Login, the page was asking for username to be entered, but it was expecting an email.
 Updated to code to accept both username and emails for authentication

--[Issue 4](https://github.com/hp75-njit/event_manager/issues/7) - Added seperate validations for Github and LinkedIn URLs.
+- [Issue 4](https://github.com/hp75-njit/event_manager/issues/7) - Added seperate validations for Github and LinkedIn URLs.

 - [Issue 5](https://github.com/hp75-njit/event_manager/issues/9) - Multiple Pytests were failing initially.
 Updated tests to take in proper values along with added functionality of mailtrap.
 Mailtrap credentials also added as a part of secrets under GitHub environment.